Professional biography.

 2003 - 2005

-Wrote and edited articles for the award-winning Louisiana Bar Association journal, which is distributed to nearly 20,000 attorneys six times per year. (“Local Justice: What every lawyer should know about Louisiana’s justices of the peace” Parts 1 and 2, Seth B. Hopkins, 52 La.
+Served on the editorial board of the award-winning Louisiana Bar Association journal, which is distributed to nearly 20,000 attorneys six times per year. (“Local Justice: What every lawyer should know about Louisiana’s justices of the peace” Parts 1 and 2, Seth B. Hopkins, 52 La.
 B.J.
 16 (2004); “Lee Hargrave’s LSU Law: The Louisiana State University Law School from 1906 to 1977”, Seth B. Hopkins, 52 La.
 B.J.
 198 (2004)).
-Also published in the National Academy of Elder Law Attorneys’ Journal.

-Southwest Louisiana Bar Association, Lake Charles, Louisiana
+Southwest Louisiana Bar Association

 OpeningStatement.com and WriteMySpeech.com